Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Scripting & File Functions.md

 # Achievement Functions
 ### isAchievementUnlocked(name:String)
+Checks if the <ins>achievement is unlocked</ins>, returns `true` if it is.

+- `name` - The achievement name to be used.

 ### unlockAchievement(name:String)
+Unlocks the achievement.

+- `name` - The achievement name to be used.

 ### addAchievementScore(name:String, ?value:Dynamic = 1, ?saveIfNotUnlocked:Bool = true)
+Sets the current achievement score value.
+If the score is above the maxScore value from `achievements.json`, the achievement will unlock.

+- `name` - The achievement name to be used.
+- `value` - An optional parameter; it will add to the achievement score value with the amount specified; Default value: `1`.
+- `saveIfNotUnlocked` - An optional parameter; it will save the score isn't at or above the maxScore value; Default value: `true`.

 ### setAchievementScore(name:String, ?value = 1, ?saveIfNotUnlocked = true)
+Set the current achievement score value.
+If the score is above the maxScore value from `achievements.json`, the achievement will unlock.

+- `name` - The achievement name to be used.
+- `value` - An optional parameter; it will set the achievement score value to the value specified; Default value: `1`.
+- `saveIfNotUnlocked` - An optional parameter; it will save the score isn't at or above the maxScore value; Default value: `true`.

 ### getAchievementScore(name:String)
+Gets the current achievement score value.

+- `name` - The achievement name to be used.

 ### achievementExists(name:String)
+Checks if the <ins>achievement exists</ins> inside the game, returns `true` if it exists.

+- `name` - The achievement name to be used.

 ***